COVID-19 Announcement - SP Service Providers

 Once you receive the results, you must inform your school/department contact person or the Director of the result within 24 hours of receiving the results.

 If you are unwell, please visit only one clinic for check-ups.
-If there are practical constraints in doing so, do inform the clinic of all doctors visited over the past 14 days.
-If your household member (18 years and above) is unwell with respiratory
+If there are practical constraints in not doing so, do inform the clinic of all doctors visited over the past 14 days.
+If your household member is feeling unwell with flu like symptoms (such as fever, cough, sore throat, runny nose or loss of smell), please ask them to see a doctor and inform your school/department contact person or Director immediately.
+Please work from home for the duration the household member is on medical leave.

 3 Campus Entry & Exit